How to identify and bridge learning gaps in the classroom

 Additional insights for literacy learning gaps

 Foundational reading skills are vital for later success in learning.
-Unfortunately, according to NWEA reporting on reading assessments and literacy gaps, pandemic-related unfinished learning has likely had a big impact on student performance in this area.
+Unfortunately, according to NWEA reporting on reading assessments and literacy skills gaps, pandemic-related unfinished learning has likely had a big impact on student performance in this area.
 Drawing on research covering the science of reading, the organization recommends focusing on phonological awareness and related concepts while providing “systematic, explicit instruction” with ongoing assessment to measure growth in reading skills.

 Key insights about learning gaps in math